 The school offers regular physical education classes, including out of school hours training for basketball, volleyball, track and field, table tennis and football.
 The school also organizes and annual ski trip abroad, and has a wide array of clubs - from Robotics to Drama, from Computer club to Piano.

-The most recent KHDA report for 2017-18, based on the inspection which took place in February 2018, rated the school as Good for the third year in a row, following seven years of being rated Acceptable.
-The 2015-16 report noted that the past year school had succeeded in meeting all of the KHDA's requirements including; improving self-evaluation; improvement planning; as well as improving the quality of support across all phases, leading to a Good rating.
+The most recent KHDA report for 2019-20, based on the inspection which took place in January 2020, rated the school as Good for the fifth year in a row, following seven years of being rated Acceptable.

 The school's key strengths, recognised by the KHDA, were noted as:

-The main recommendations from the KHDA inspection team to Al Makaweb Al Barsha were that the school should:
+The main recommendations from the KHDA inspection team relate to the governance (and investment), management and leadership of the school.
+Al Makaweb Al Barsha should:

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.